 September is Baby Safety Month.
 This national annual campaign was created by The Juvenile Products Manufacturers Association (JPMA), the national trade organization that works to improve children’s product safety.
-Whether you are expecting a child or are currently caring for a child, there are steps you can take to ensure the child’s safety.
+Whether you are expecting a baby or are currently caring for an infant, there are steps you can take to ensure the child’s safety.

-Celebrate Baby Safety Month by taking part in these preventative safety measures:
+Celebrate Baby Safety Month by taking part in these preventive safety measures:

 - Check your car seat installation.
 Every car seat is slightly different and may not fit the same in every vehicle.
-Before bringing home your new bundle of joy, take your car and car seat to a local fire department for a free car seat heck.
+Before bringing home your new bundle of joy, see if your local hospital or fire department offers free car seat checks.
+Find your local Safe Kids chapter for upcoming car seat safety events.
 For more car seat tips, visit The Mayo Clinic.

 - Avoid high surfaces.
 While they may not be able to crawl, newborns are surprisingly mobile.
 Avoid placing your baby on a high surface without keeping both hands on him or her.
 Even if the child is in an infant carrier car seat or “bouncy” seat, there is still a risk of sustaining life-threatening injuries should they fall.
 One of the most common to avoid is the seat area of a shopping cart.